 4. Harassing the Tenant

-Your California tenant has a right to privacy.
-Under (Cal.
+Your renter has a right to privacy, under (Cal.
 Civ.
-Code § 1954).
-You can not spy or snoop on your tenants.
-You do not need to monitor their activity or investigate their personal life.
-Unless there is an emergency, landlords have the responsibility of notifying their tenants 24 hours prior to an entry.
+Code § 1954), and failure to respect it could give a tenant legal reason to break a lease in California.
+A landlord can not spy or snoop on their tenants, and the tenant can break the lease if the landlord repeatedly violates this law.
+The landlord doesn't need to monitor their activity or investigate their personal life.
+Unless there is an emergency, according to California landlord tenant law, landlords have the responsibility of notifying their tenants 24 hours prior to an entry.

-Of course, landlords are responsible for the property and do have the right for reasonable entry.
+Of course, landlords are responsible for the rental unit and do have the right to reasonable entry with proper legal justification.
 Some examples of reasonable entry include:

 - To inspect the unit

 - In case of property abandonment

 - To show the unit to prospective tenants or buyers